 The first part of the “Driving Games” series covers the benefits of using technology and games to engage drivers and what types of games are available — see it here.
 Part 2, below, details how to make game play fair, how to get drivers on board and what type of third-party services are available.
-Part 3 will cover what type of rewards to offer and the social aspect of the competitions.
+Part 3 covers what type of rewards to offer and the social aspect of the competitions.
 See it here.

 2. Fair play